Past NZSIGN Webinars & Workshops

 NZSIGN members are able to download the most recent presentations from the members area.

-February 2024 - The importance of holistic neuropsychological formulation to guide rehabilitation by by Dr Christine Canty, Consultant Clinical Neuropsychologist.
+February 2024 - The importance of holistic neuropsychological formulation to guide rehabilitation by Dr Christine Canty, Consultant Clinical Neuropsychologist.

 February 2024 - Sleep and Neuropsychological Function by Molly Zimmerman, Ph.D.